awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-resize.md

 1. Create an AMI from your instance store\-backed instance by satisfying the prerequisites and following the procedures in [Creating an Instance Store\-Backed Linux AMI](creating-an-ami-instance-store.md)\.
 When you are finished creating an AMI from your instance, return to this procedure\.

-1. Open the Amazon EC2 console and in the navigation pane, select **AMIs**\.
-From the filter lists, select **Owned by me**, and select the image that you created in the previous step\.
+1. Open the Amazon EC2 console and in the navigation pane, choose **AMIs**\.
+From the filter lists, choose **Owned by me**, and choose the image that you created in the previous step\.
 Notice that **AMI Name** is the name that you specified when you registered the image and **Source** is your Amazon S3 bucket\.
 **Note**
-If you do not see the AMI that you created in the previous step, make sure that you have selected the region in which you created your AMI\.
+If you do not see the AMI that you created in the previous step, make sure that you have selected the Region in which you created your AMI\.

 1. Choose **Launch**\.
 When you specify options for the instance, be sure to select the new instance type that you want\.
 If the instance type that you want can't be selected, then it is not compatible with configuration of the AMI that you created \(for example, because of virtualization type\)\.
 You can also specify any EBS volumes that you detached from the original instance\.

-   Note that it can take a few minutes for the instance to enter the `running` state\.
+   It can take a few minutes for the instance to enter the `running` state\.

 1. \(Optional\) You can terminate the instance that you started with, if it's no longer needed\.
 Select the instance and verify that you are about to terminate the original instance, not the new instance \(for example, check the name or launch time\)\.
-Choose **Actions**, select **Instance State**, and then choose **Terminate**\.
+Choose **Actions**, **Instance State**, **Terminate**\.

 ## Migrating to a New Instance Configuration<a name="migrate-instance-configuration"></a>